 The EDC or CDC would define its mission and create programs or projects in support of that mission.
-Two examples, Greensburg Community Development Corp. and Economic Development South, are explained on this page and the next two pages.
+An example, Greensburg Community Development Corp., is explained below.

 Greensburg Community Development Corp.
 (GCDC)

 MISSION STATEMENT: The purpose of the Greensburg Community Development Corporation (GCDC) is to assist the City of Greensburg, businesses, institutions, and organizations in the development and implementation of plans and programs encompassing total community development, beginning in the core area and focused within the geographical boundaries of the City.